nicolaschotard/Clusters/README.md

 Etc.

-With any command, you can run with `-h` or `--help` options to see all the optional arguments, e.g., `cubefit --help`.
+With any command, you can run with `-h` or `--help` options to see all the optional arguments, e.g., `clusters_extinction.py --help`.

 Input format
 ------------